quadrimegistus/quadrimegistus/README.md

-# ~~Hello there little hobbits!~~

-## I mean, uhh, hello prospective collaborator / contract maker / seeker of the One Ring.
+## Hello prospective collaborator / contract maker / seeker of the One Ring.

 My name is Wesley Hatley, but I go by Wes.
 I'm the owner of 2DSE, a for hire software engineering firm.
 Find us on LinkedIn.

 We're a jack of all trades with software engineering.
-We primarily write server side code with Node, Java with Spring Boot, and Ruby on Rails.
+We primarily write systems code with Node, Java with Spring Boot, and Ruby on Rails.
 In addition, we also work front end, mostly with React, and to a lesser extent with Vue, Angular and jQuery.

 Like the repositories, but want to see more high level application/database architecting?
 Check out this [Repository](https://github.com/parallelam/ArchitectPortfolio) or this [Google Drive](https://drive.google.com/drive/folders/1RwszXnoVjbXo6oje_YAMoC6-HKbxRHim?usp=sharing).